 All three synoptists (Matthew, Mark, and Luke) relate this encounter between Jesus and the rich young man.
 But Matthew records Jesus’ response differently as follows: “Why are you asking Me about what is good?
 There is only One who is good” (Matthew 19.17).

-It is important to ask what Jesus’ purpose was in answering the man’s question.
+It is important to ask what Jesus’ purpose was in answering this man’s question.
 It could not have been to identify himself as God because that would have been irrelevant to the question.
 Neb Stonehouse states outright, “Jesus is not occupied here with questions of Christology.”
 Even John Calvin, who never passed up an opportunity to defend Christ’s supposed deity, admits that Jesus “is not therefore affirming the essence of His deity.”

 During the early and mid-20th century, Princeton Professor B.B.
 Warfield was one of America’s leading conservative and staunchly Trinitarian theologians.
 He wrote what many conservative Christian scholars have regarded as a classic treatment of Jesus’ remark to the rich young man recorded in Mark 10.18 and Luke 18.19.
 He asserts, “The question of the relation of Jesus to this God does not emerge: there is equally no denial that He is God, and no affirmation that He is God.”
 Warfield quotes five other biblical scholars of his time who held the same view.
 One of them was Presbyterian J.A.
 Alexander, whose father founded Princeton Theological Seminary.
 Alexander says of this passage, “The goodness of our Lord Himself and His divinity are then not at all in question, and are consequently neither affirmed nor denied.”